Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Vanderbilt and Yale?

-Vanderbilt Hall is modeled after one of the buildings of Oxford University, England, in accordance with the wishes of Willie Vanderbilt, formerly of Yale, Class of 1893.
-As the story goes, in 1892, when his father and mother were on a visit with Willie in Oxford, Willie pointed to a prominent building and said, “If I were to build a dormitory it would be just like that.”
-Within a year of this proclamation, Willie was dead.
-He died of typhoid fever, which he contracted from a public drinking fountain in New York.
-In light of his fatal illness, the family felt that Willie’s architectural preference seemed prophetic.
-Cornelius Vanderbilt II decided to build a dormitory at Yale, in the image of the Oxford dorm, and to name it as a memorial to his son.
+As the story goes, in 1892, when Corneil and Alice Vanderbilt, Willie’s father and mother, were visiting with him at Oxford University, Willie pointed to a prominent building and said to them, “If I were to build a dormitory, it would be just like that!”
+Within one year of this proclamation, Willie was dead.
+He died of typhoid fever, which he contracted from a public drinking fountain in New York City.
+In light of his fatal illness, the family felt that Willie’s architectural proclamation seemed prophetic.
+Cornelius Vanderbilt II decided he wanted to build a dormitory at Yale, in the image of that Oxford dorm, and to name it after his son, as a memorial.

 Image courtesy of the HathiTrust Digital Library, Yale University, “The Yale Banner,” 1913 – 1914

-The Building Details
+Some Vanderbilt Hall Building Details

 Vanderbilt Hall, Yale University Old Campus